 Now I have a Gingerbread Zombie and Halloween cat full up of Christmas pudding and snow to play with.
 Making all these had all been fun but it was time to ask procratination to leave.
 I have alot of work to do.
 Oh how Procratination laughed then made another cup of tea.

 How are they made?

-Well first off I have the rabbit hole that is Pintrest to thank for giving me the ideas for making my christmas tree decorations.
+Well first off, I have the rabbit hole that is Pintrest to thank.
+This site has given me the ideas for making my christmas tree decorations.
 There are millions of ideas and links for just these alone.
-Everything Ive used has been from my stash and its stuff that Ive had ages that I wanted to use up.
+Everything I have used to make these decorations has been from my stash.
+All items that I have had for ages that I wanted to use up.

 I am guilty of holding on to everything from bits of ribbons from wrappings to my fabric cut offs.
 If your in any way crafty you will find a use for all these things and if you don’t pintrest will definitely give you suggestions.